ShravanaHS/ESP32-UDP-Controller/README.md

 2. Ensure your ESP32 is powered on and connected to the same local WiFi network as your phone.

 ### 2. Mobile App Setup
-1. Install the APK linked above.
+1. Install the [APK linked](https://drive.google.com/file/d/1xwh1oCDihZ8jxyN_Y7pKCLaXx3liQVi9/view?usp=sharing.
 2. Open **ESP32 Control Studio**.
 3. On the Connection Screen, enter the local IP address printed by your ESP32 (Check through Serial Monitor [e.g., `192.168.1.100`]).
 4. Tap **Connect** to open the Dashboard and start controlling!